-For more information go to servicesaustralia.gov.au/ disastersupport or call us on the Emergency information line (page 57).
+For more information go to servicesaustralia.gov.au/disastersupport or call us on the Emergency information line (page 57).

-- Claimants must: - be an Australian resident or hold an eligible visa, and - be aged 16 years or over, and - earn, derive or receive an income by working in an affected area or live in an affected area, and - have experienced a loss of income as a direct result of a declared disaster, and - not be receiving the following payments: Age Pension, Austudy, Carer Payment, Disability Support Pension, JobSeeker Payment, Parenting Payment, Special Benefit, Youth Allowance, a Service Pension or Income Support Supplement from the Department of Veterans' Affairs, Parental Leave Pay, Dad and Partner Pay, ABSTUDY Living Allowance, Self-Employment Allowance, and - Each member of a couple can receive payment, if they each submit a claim and are eligible. - Claimants aged 16 to 21 must be considered independent (page 56) to be eligible for payment.
+- · Claimants must: - meet the residence requirements, and - be aged 16 years or over, and - earn, derive or receive an income by working in an affected area or live in an affected area, and - -have experienced a loss of income as a direct result of a declared disaster, and - not be receiving the following payments: Age Pension, Austudy, Carer Payment, Disability Support Pension, JobSeeker Payment, Parenting Payment, Special Benefit, Youth Allowance, a Service Pension or Income Support Supplement from the Department of Veterans' Affairs, Parental Leave Pay, Dad and Partner Pay, ABSTUDY Living Allowance, Self-Employment Allowance, and - Each member of a couple can receive payment, if they each submit a claim and are eligible. - Claimants aged 16 to 21 must be considered independent (page 56) to be eligible for payment.

-• Claimant must be an Australian resident (page 56) or specified temporary visa holder (page 57).
+Claimant must be an Australian resident (page 56) or specified temporary visa holder (page 57).